Clock Ticking for Opioid Prescribers

 3 MINUTE READ

 Horizon BCBSNJ-sponsored webinar satisfies the state-mandated continuing education requirement around safely prescribing opioids.

 By Jonathan Pearson, Executive Director, The Horizon Foundation of New Jersey

-A recently adopted law in New Jersey requires all health care professionals who prescribe opioid drugs to take a continuing education course on safe, responsible prescribing.
-To help the state’s care teams fulfill this mandate in the most convenient way possible, Horizon Blue Cross Blue Shield of New Jersey (BCBSNJ) has stepped forward in the fight against the opioid epidemic.
+A law that took effect earlier this year in New Jersey requires all health care professionals who prescribe opioid drugs to take a continuing education course on safe, responsible prescribing.
+To help the state’s care teams fulfill this mandate in the most convenient way possible, Horizon Blue Cross Blue Shield of New Jersey (BCBSNJ) has stepped forward as part of its comprehensive approach to fighting the opioid crisis.

 The webinar does more than help prescribers fulfill a state requirement.
 “The webinar gives them a better understanding of not only how this epidemic began but also their continuing role in protecting their patients from going down the path to addiction,” said Angelo M. Valente, Executive Director of PDFNJ.

 Eighty percent of heroin users start out on prescription opioids – either ones they’ve been prescribed or others they’ve somehow gotten access to.
 In fact, after only five days of using prescription opioids, patients can start to develop drug dependency, said Valente.

 Convenient access to comprehensive content

 The webinar gives prescribers a comprehensive view of the epidemic, sharing perspectives from doctors, lawyers and law enforcement.
 That means in addition to providing information on selecting first-line alternatives for managing acute pain, the course offers insights into patients whose addictions have led to trouble with the law.